The Lamb Lies Down on Broadway Tour

-The Lamb Lies Down on Broadway Tour was a North American and European concert tour by English rock band Genesis.
+The Lamb Lies Down on Broadway Tour was a concert tour by English rock band Genesis.
 It began on 20 November 1974 in Chicago, ended on 22 May 1975 in Besançon, France, and promoted their 1974 album of the same name.
 At each show, the album was played in its entirety, with one or two older songs as encores.
 The group's final tour with singer Peter Gabriel, it was marked by extensive theatricality, with multiple costumes worn by Gabriel, three backdrop screens that displayed 1,450 slides from eight projectors, laser lighting, and practical effects.

 Overview

 Genesis supported the album with a tour across North America and Europe, playing the album in its entirety with one or two older songs as encores.
 Such a format was not supported by the entire band considering most of the audience were not yet familiar with the large amount of new material.
 The tour was scheduled to begin on 29 October 1974 with an 11-date tour of the UK that sold out within four hours of going on sale, but they were rescheduled for 1975 after guitarist Steve Hackett had crushed a wine glass in his left hand which severed a tendon and needed time to recover.
 The group lost money as they were unable to recoup deposits they had paid the venues.
 The tour began on 20 November in Chicago, and ended on 22 May 1975 in Besançon, France.
-The last two scheduled concerts on 24 and 27 May in Toulouse and Paris, respectively, were cancelled due to low ticket sales.
-Gabriel marked the occasion of his final show with the group by playing the "Last Post" on his oboe.
+The last two scheduled concerts on 24 May in Toulouse, was cancelled due to low ticket sales.
 Hackett estimated the band's debts at £220,000 at the tour's end.